OpenAgentsInc/openagents/resources/markdown/docs.md

 To get early access, [DM us on X](https://twitter.com/OpenAgentsInc) (@OpenAgentsInc) with how you'd like to use the API.
-We'll start sending invites in late March.
+We'll send invites on a rolling basis.